Adult Changes in Thought Study

 Activity Monitoring Device (Accelerometry) Data

-In 2016, qualifying current ACT participants were invited to participate in an activity-monitoring sub-study (ACT-AM).
-As part of this study, participants wore an activPAL or ActiGraph accelerometer, or both, and completed daily sleep logs.
-Data collection has been ongoing, with expansion to a larger number of participants and addition of a device that tracks sleep.
+In 2016, participants in the ACT Study were invited to participate in an activity-monitoring sub-study (ACT-AM) involving the wear of an activPAL and/or ActiGraph accelerometer for 7 days.
+Since then, activPAL data collection has been expanded to a larger number of ACT participants and included addition of an Actiwatch to capture sleep measures.

 Genetic, Biomarker, or Other Specimen Data